Introduction to Typr DB

 DeleteBuilder<CompanyFields, CompanyRow> delete();

-CompanyRow insert(CompanyRowUnsaved unsaved, Connection c);
+CompanyRow unsaved,

 /** NOTE: this functionality requires PostgreSQL 16 or later! */